-Prepare to be captivated by this delectable pear frangipane tart!
-A layer of almond cream cushions slices of pears in a sweet shortcrust pastry.
+Prepare to be captivated by this fantastic, and very French, pear frangipane tart!
+A layer of almond cream cushions slices of pears in a sweet pie dough.
 The different components can be made in advance, so if you have them ready, the tart is out of the oven in 30 minutes!
-Use a round, square, or rectangular pie pan as I did.
+Use a traditional round, square, or rectangular pie pan as I did (it looks gorgeous on a dessert table).

-Pears are one of the star fruits of the season, and showcasing them in a simple tart with almonds is a great idea.
-Also knows as the French tarte bordaloue aux poivres.
+I'm always rooting for pears as one of the star fruits of the season, but I know not everyone is on board, because, you know, apples.
+So showcasing them in a simple tart with almonds is a great idea.
+This beauty is also known as tarte bourdaloue aux poivres, which is the French name.
+Very chic, like the tart itself.

 Step-by-step VIDEO